mikezerosix/7days2monitor/README.md

 To get any functionality you need to go to settings and enter telnet connection settings and then turn on chat and stat monitoring

-+ connect to telent on main-page.
+Then go to main page and connect to telnet